Last year was, different…

-This last year SLP’s around the globe…actually pretty much every field…has had shifts to online services.
-As an SLP I went from 100% in person therapy to 100% telepractice.
-This was completely new for me.
-I will admit I NEVER thought I would do telepractice.
-Then 2020 happened.
+This last year SLP’s around the globe… pretty much every field…has had shifts to online services.
+As an SLP, I went from 100% in-person therapy to 100% telepractice; this was entirely new for me.

 2020 pushed many of us out of our comfort zones.
-I went from an SLP who never imagined doing telepractice to one who is passionate about the opportunities to support kiddos and families in a online environment.
+I went from an SLP who never imagined doing telepractice to passionate about the opportunities to support kiddos and families in an online environment.

 Do I think telepractice is for every child?
 No, I do not.
-I did have some kiddos that were not able to participate in speech therapy via telepractice, but honestly that was a small portion of my caseload.
-I was worried about the littles on my caseload, but they actually did amazing. had to be way way way more creative and therapy is definitely more challenging online.
-But all that I have learned and experienced has made me a better SLP.
+I did have some kiddos who could not participate in speech therapy via telepractice, but honestly, that was a small portion of my caseload.
+The little ones on my caseload were my biggest worry, but they did terrifically.
+I had to be way, way, way, more creative.
+Therapy is undeniably more challenging online.
+Although, all that I have learned and experienced has made me a better SLP.

-Last March when we went to telepractice, I started to convert some of my interactive PDF’s and activities to Boom Cards.
-As a creator and an SLP, Boom Cards were my life saver.
+Last March, when we went to telepractice, I converted some of my interactive PDFs and activities to Boom Cards.
+As a creator and an SLP, Boom Cards were my lifesaver.
 I loved that I could either purchase or easily create speech therapy activities for my students.

-Flash forward to April 2021 and I have a combination of in-person and telepractice on my caseload.
-What has been so awesome is that the activities that I used on Zoom have been awesome in-person as well.
+Flash forward to April 2021, I now have a combination of in-person and telepractice on my caseload.
+Also, what has been so incredible is that the activities that I used on Zoom have been perfect for in-person practice.

 How to use digital resources in person:

-1: Magic wipe/white board: I was observing a student in her kindergarten class and saw the teacher making her generic wipe board into an interactive board.
+- Magic wipe/whiteboard: I observed a student in her kindergarten class and saw the teacher making her generic wipe board into an interactive board.
 Essentially she used a screen projector and projected an activity onto her wipe board.
 She then had a student use a “magic pointer” to activate the screen.
 BRILLIANT!!!

-3. Multiple devices: I am lucky that I was able to check out a couple of old iPad’s from our school’s tech department.
-They don’t run all the cool new apps, but are perfect for digital PDF’s, Boom Cards, etc. I am able to open different activities or targets depending on their goals.
+- Multiple devices: I am lucky that I could check out a couple of old iPad’s from our school’s tech department.
+They don’t run all the cool new apps but are perfect for digital PDFs, Boom Cards, etc. I can open different activities or targets depending on their goals.
 I am then able to wipe them down easily before the next group.

-I wanted to send out a thank you to all the amazing SLP’s that made this year possible.
+I wanted to thank you to all the fabulous SLP’s that made this year possible.
 We could not have done this alone!